blinry/blinry.org/content/about/index.md

 - **attribution** – give appropriate credit, read Creative Commons' [best practises page](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution) to learn how

-- **share-alike** – if make modifications, you must distribute them under the same license as the original
+- **share-alike** – if you make modifications, you must distribute them under the same license as the original

 ## Support